HomeNewsIndustrial Rates

 Montana: Hydroelectric Advantage Under Pressure

-Montana’s industrial rate of 5.97¢/kWh is the lowest among non-regulated Pacific Northwest states.
+At publication, Montana’s industrial benchmark was 5.97¢/kWh; the current February 2026 EIA benchmark is 6.90¢/kWh.
 This pricing floor is anchored by federal hydroelectric dams operated by the Bonneville Power Administration (BPA) and Western Area Power Administration (WAPA), which deliver baseload at cost to co-ops and public utility districts.

 However, BPA’s decision to join SPP Markets+ (effective 2026) introduces new market clearing dynamics.
 Industrial customers currently receiving cost-based hydro allocations should monitor SPP integration closely — market-based dispatch could erode Montana’s structural advantage by $0.005–0.008/kWh within 2 years.